SPARC Program

 El programa de IASWG SPARC

-La fecha límite para el próximo ciclo de revisiones es el 7 de mayo de 2024.
+La fecha límite para el próximo ciclo de revisiones es el 8 de Noviembre de 2024.

 Hasta ahora, tenemos proyectos SPARC en tres continentes.
 La información sobre nuestros premios anteriores está disponible a continuación.